 Who can participate?
 J-Serve is a pluralistic Jewish day of service and welcomes all Jewish teens from any background to participate and make the world a better place, starting in their communities.

 How many people participated last year?
-More than 10,000 teens in more than 90 communities rolled up their sleeves to make their world a better place during J-Serve.
+More than 11,000 teens in more than 90 communities and 16 countries rolled up their sleeves to make their world a better place during J-Serve.

 Is money available?
 Grants of up to $2500 are available annually to empower teens, along with their communities, around the world to lead the most meaningful and impactful service projects possible.
-For J-Serve 2014, grant applications will be made available at the end of August 2013.
+For J-Serve 2015, grant applications can be found here and are due September 30, 2014.

 How do I get started?
 Start thinking big, and work with your local synagogue, youth group, team, or club to change the world.
 Then sign up!